A Few Tips This Veganuary

 Vegan Beauty Australlia and New Zealand

 Instagrammers are a great port of call when it comes to food.
-There are lots and lots including Sheridyn Fisher amongst others.
+There are lots and lots so search on #veganfood and you'll be spolt.

 Go to Markets.

-Sydney Vegan Market is monthly and we have a stall there each month as do a lot of other places including lots of food places and restaurants.
+Sydney Vegan Market is monthly and we sometimes have a stall there as do a lot of other places including lots of food places and restaurants.
 A list of events we will be at during the year is here.

 Others in Australia that happen during the year include…..